csams/jack/README.md

 ## Map
 Sometimes it's useful to map a function over a list of arguments.
-Since functions may have regular and keyword arguments, we have to construct the list as a list of (args, kwargs) tuples.
-Also, instead of executing each individual argument in a separate process, a chunk\_size kwarg to map allows grouping a configurable number of args to be allocated to a single remote process for serial execution.
+Since functions may have regular and keyword arguments, we have to construct the args list as a list of (args, kwargs) tuples.
+Also, instead of executing each individual argument tuple in a separate process, a chunk\_size kwarg allows grouping a configurable number of args for allocation to a single remote process for serial execution.
 This can help cut down on serialization and network overhead.
 Note that this is for remote execution on a single host.
 ```python
 # main.py